First Call Staff

 - In 2008, Adrienne received an Award of Excellence from the Federation of Community Social Services.

-Barb is our most recent staff member, joining First Call in January 2022.
-She brings over 30 years of experience working in the non-profit sector and has focused the last 20+ years on providing operational support while embracing and advocating for the purpose, mission and values of the organizations where she has worked and volunteered.
-As a creative and organized administrator, she appreciates the opportunity to support and develop both human and organizational excellence, including building inclusive, respectful and effective relationships with team members, stakeholders and community members.
+Barb joined First Call in January 2022.
+She has brought over 30 years of experience working in the non-profit sector and has focused the last 20+ years on providing operational support while embracing and advocating for the purpose, mission and values of the organizations where she has worked and volunteered.
+As a creative administrator, she appreciates the opportunity to support and develop both human and organizational excellence, including building inclusive, respectful and effective relationships with team members, stakeholders and community members.
 With a long and diverse history in social activism, Barb continues to enjoy listening and engaging with people, supporting connections and collaborating to create brighter futures.
-Barb is grateful to be joining this dynamic, visionary and compassionate team to support the goals of First Call Child and Youth Advocacy Society.

 First Call Child and Youth Advocacy Society Board Members